Borel reducibility and symmetric models: Symmetric models and Borel reducibility

 \begin{prop} Assume $x\mapsto A_x$ is a complete classification of $E$ by hereditarily countable structures.
 Let $x$ be some generic in the domain of $E$, then $V[[x]]_E=V(A_x)$.
 Moreover, there is a generic $x'Ex$ such that

-\end{prop} The proof is based on the following claim, which gives a way to force a representative of an invariant $A$ over $V(A)$.
-For example, in the basic Cohen model above, one can force by finite approximations to enumerate the Cohen set $A$. \begin{claim} Let $E$ be as above.
-Let $h\colon X\lto\mathrm{Mod}(\sigma)$ be a reduction of $E$ to $\cong_\sigma$ from which the classification $x\mapsto A_x$ is derived (see \cite{Gao09}, \cite{Kano08}).
+\end{prop} The proof is based on the following claim, which gives a way to force a representative of an invariant $A$ over $V(A)$. \begin{claim} Let $E$ and $x\mapsto A_x$ be as above.
 Let $x\in\dom E$ be a real in some generic extension and $A=A_x$.
+Then there is a poset $P$ and $P$-name $\dot{g}$ in $V(A)$ such that in any $P$-generic extension of $V(A)$, $A_g=A$. \end{claim} \begin{proof} Grigorieff \cite{Gri75} proved the following: for any generic extension $V[G]$ and any $A\in V[G]$, the model $V[G]$ is a generic extension of $V(A)$ (see also \cite{Zap01}).
+Apply this to $A\in V[x]$.
+Let $P\in V(A)$ and $G$ a $P$-generic such that $V[x]=V[G]$.
+Fix a $P$-name $\dot{g}$ such that $\dot{g}[G]=x$.
+Working over some condition which forces that $A_{\dot{g}} =A$, the claim follows.
+(Note that the statement $A_y =A$ is absolute, because this is a classification by countable structures.)